ssomnathssaha/SchizophreniaDetection/FeatureSelection/ReadMe.txt

-Here are few feature selection papers
+Here are few feature selection papers I have read during this project.